willmccardell/branded-ble-tracker/README.md

 See attached photos for the way it behaves on boot.

+The device is likely one-time-programmed, as that's a prominent feature of it and the corresponding mobile app has no OTA abilities.

 # Related links
 * SDK for the probable chip: https://github.com/17HXX/ST17H6xT